jesseposner/LaunchPad/README.md

 ### Company Creation

 Companies are created with a `launchApp` component.
-The `FontAwesome` library is used to provide the button tabs of the form with check marks and that turn green when the indicated section is completed, allowing the user to clearly see when the form is ready to be submitted.
+The `FontAwesome` library is used to provide the button tabs of the form with check marks that turn green when the indicated section is completed, allowing the user to clearly see when the form is ready to be submitted.
 A data picker is integrated with the `react-datepicker` NPM package.

 ### Splash Page and Navbar